-YEAR 11 Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 UNIT OF WORK: EVALUATING DEVELOPMENT OF MEDIA SKILLS UNIT OF WORK: RESPONDING TO A BRIEF: IDEAS LOG AND PLANNING MATERIALS UNIT OF WORK: RESPONDING TO A BRIEF: CREATING A PRODUCT UNIT OF WORK: RESPONDING TO A BRIEF: EXAM PREPARATION UNIT OF WORK: EXAM UNIT OF WORK: KNOWLEDGE Key methods of reflecting on own progress and development Vocabulary used to evaluate the success of a media product How to organise and use focus groups Industry scenarios linked to the workplace and how to interpret and respond to this Application of planning for a visual style, content and structure of a media product.
-This could include development of narratives and visual styles, storyboards, layouts, treatments, etc. Knowledge of creating content for media products demonstrating how to skilfully and creatively apply production and post production skills to combine and refine content.
-This could include editing, adding effects, combining content into finished published or moving image products How to create and refine pre-production materials How to use this material to create a product EXAM KEY SKILLS Evaluating the effectiveness of a reworking of an existing media product ICT skills used to screen a moving image product and present evaluations Public speaking strategies of a Developing imaginative and creative planning materials Time management and ICT skills required to organise generated content e.g. footage, photos, graphics Development of skills equipment and technology e.g. camera, microphone Independent use of editing software Independent use of editing software N/A HOW DO WE BUILD ON SKILLS AND KNOWLEDGE?
-Review of skills and knowledge learned in Year 10 Presentation of reflection of own strengths and weaknesses in media production Peer learning Review of skills audit completed at the end of Spring 1 Development of areas of weakness Application of understanding across Y10 and 11 in a more independent setting N/A
+YEAR 11 Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 UNIT OF WORK: EVALUATING DEVELOPMENT OF MEDIA SKILLS UNIT OF WORK: RESPONDING TO A BRIEF: IDEAS LOG AND PLANNING MATERIALS UNIT OF WORK: RESPONDING TO A BRIEF: CREATING A PRODUCT UNIT OF WORK: RESPONDING TO A BRIEF: EXAM PREPARATION UNIT OF WORK: EXAM UNIT OF WORK: KNOWLEDGE Key methods of reflecting on own progress and development Vocabulary used to evaluate the success of a media product How to organise and use focus groups Application of planning for development of narratives Knowledge of creating con production and post production EXAM KEY SKILLS Evaluating the effectiveness of a reworking of an existing media product ICT skills used to screen a moving image product and present evaluations Public speaking strategies Summarising and interpreting a brief Developing imaginative and creative planning materials Time management and ICT skills required to organise generated content e.g. footage, photos, graphics Development of skills equipment and technology e.g. camera, microphone Independent use of editing software N/A HOW DO WE BUILD ON SKILLS AND KNOWLEDGE?
+Review of skills and knowledge learned in Year 10 Presentation of reflection of own strengths and weaknesses in media production Peer learning Review of skills audit completed at the end of Spring 1 Development of areas of weakness Application of understanding across Y10 and 11 in a more independent setting N N/A